UCL/research-computing-with-cpp/session10/02exercise1.md

 - creating an account with a provider of cloud services
 - spinning up a single cloud instance using a web interface
-- spinning up an instance from the command line

 ### Create an account